edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 2. A pre-created device profile for the random number device is provided in this documentation.
 Download **[random-generator-device.yaml](random-generator-device.yaml)** and save the file to the `./res` folder.

 3. Open the random-generator-device.yaml file in a text editor.
-In this device profile, the device described has a deviceResource:  `randomnuber`.
+In this device profile, the device described has a deviceResource:  `randomnumber`.
 Note how the association of a type to the deviceResource.
-In this case, the device profile informs EdgeX that randomnumber will be a INT32.
+In this case, the device profile informs EdgeX that `randomnumber` will be a INT32.
 In real world IoT situations, this deviceResource list could be extensive and filled with many deviceResources all different types of data.
 Note also how the device profile describes a REST command (GET Random) to call to get the random number from the device service.

 ## Configuring your Device Service